-Writes the contents of data to the file at the current read/write position.
-This also advances the read/write position by the number of frames that were written and enlarges the file if necessary.
+Writes a number of frames at the read/write position to the file.
+This also advances the read/write position by the same number of frames and enlarges the file if necessary.

-- data (buffer or bytes) A buffer or bytes object containing the audio data to be written. - dtype ({'float64', 'float32', 'int32', 'int16'}) The data type of the audio data stored in data.
+- data (buffer or bytes) A buffer object or bytes containing the audio data to be written. - ctype ({'double', 'float', 'int', 'short'}, optional) The data type of the audio data stored in buffer.